Open prison theory

 Conclusion

 This essay is a bit different than what I normally write.
-I'm laying the ground for my leadership philosophy which is about discovering truth together, empathy, and kindness.

 As a social species, there is a way to put our limited senses and small brains together to get closer to reality ever so slightly.